swetanksaha/cse4589-pa1/Grader/remote/README.md

 ***

 #### Notes
-* The startup procedure needs to be repeated on all the grading servers.
+* The startup procedure needs to be repeated on all the grading hosts.
-* Make note of the port number used to start the server.
+* Make note of the port number used to start the Autograder's server.
 It will be used to configure the AutoGrader's client.